Former aviation student flies Black Hawk back to high school

 |0

-This work, Former aviation student flies Black Hawk back to high school [Image 1 of 4], is free of known copyright restrictions under U.S. copyright law.
+This work, Former aviation student flies Black Hawk back to high school, by SFC Jason Kriess, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT